rust-lang/rfcs/text/0000-placement-by-return.md

 ## Why not use an alternative ABI for returning Result?

 The biggest drawback to this proposal, like most placement proposals, is that it works poorly with Result.
 You can emplace a function returning `Result<T>` into a `Box<Result<T>>`, and you cannot emplace it into a `Box<T>`.
-Making this work would require the inner payload to be written to the box, while the tag is written to somewhere on the stack.

 This proposal does not define an alternative ABI for results because it would be work poorly with `read_return_with` and `write_return_with`.
 Both of these functions expose the return slot as a raw pointer, which means the return slot has to be in a continuous region of memory.
-This proposal does not, strictly speaking, lock out alternative ABIs for Result, but it does impose copying whenever such ABIs are used along with the `return_with` functions.
-These functions have to work with results, because they have to work in generic contexts.
+This proposal does not, strictly speaking, lock out alternative ABIs for Result, but any such ABI would need to solve the design problems described in the [future-possibilities] section.

 Using an alternative ABI remains practical as a solution for the "peanut butter" conditional cost (the `return_with` functions will be rarely used in most Rust code, especially when the code is just propogating error flags), but the way these functions work precludes using an alternative ABI as a solution for placement.